 Surveillance of water systems is based on microbiological culture-based techniques; however, it has been shown that a high percentage of the Legionella populations in water systems are not culturable3.

 VBNC cells are characterised by a loss of culturability on routine agar, which impairs their detection by conventional plate count techniques.
 This is a major limitation of culture-based detection methods for L. pneumophila and can result in significant underestimations of total viable cells in environmental or clinical samples - posing a true public health risk and suggesting inefficacy of Legionella control and management outlined in many regulatory guidelines worldwide2.

 VBNC bacteria can survive for 12 months of starvation

-This suggests that no matter how well maintained your system is, there could be VBNC present and you would never know when using Lab Culture in isolation.
-Thus, a negative result from the Lab Culture method is not a sign that a system is risk-free and duty holders and water management professionals should be warned against falling into this false sense of security.
-Alternative detection methods are necessary to reduce the dangers of VBNC to vulnerable person and to help protect business’ and employees from the adverse effects associated with infection and outbreaks.
+This suggests that no matter how well maintained your system is, there could be VBNC present and you would never know when using lab culture in isolation.
+Thus, a negative result from the lab culture method is not a sign that a system is risk-free and duty holders and water management professionals should be warned against falling into this false sense of security.
+Alternative detection methods are necessary to reduce the dangers of VBNC to vulnerable person and to help protect businesses and employees from the adverse effects associated with infection and outbreaks.